 Disadvantages of Dividing Dahlia Tubers in the Spring

 Sometimes dividing dahlia tubers in the spring takes more muscle power.
 If the dahlias are in a large clump, dividing can be tricky.
 Learning how to divide a clump of dahlia tubers in the spring isn’t difficult.
 You just need the right tools.
-If you want to know about dividing dahlia tubers in the spring, skip further on down the post.
+If you want to know about dividing and planting dahlia tubers in the spring, here’s what you need to know.

 How to Divide and Plant Dahlia Tubers in the Spring